penpendede/mapintosh.de/stolpersteine/README.md

-While 11 seconds is not too shabby for a scripting language I managed to cut that time into half by [using C](stolpersteine/tools/buildDb.c) this of course requires using a C compiler and having libxml2 and SQLite3 C bindings at your disposal (to avoid using even more libraries I have been ).
+While 11 seconds is not too shabby for a scripting language I managed to cut that time into half by [using C](stolpersteine/tools/buildDb.c) this of course requires using a C compiler and having libxml2 and SQLite3 C bindings at your disposal (to avoid using even more libraries this version is using a different hash function).